 We should fear and love God that we do not despise preaching and His Word, but regard it as holy, and gladly hear and learn it.

 To which we say, Amen!

-Note from the Peace Doctor: If you're interested in peace for yourself, we hope you will visit our home page before leaving us.
-The Web for sure is full with content about every kind of field.
-Here is an article we expect will be helpful for peace enthusiasts and those who are interested in peace news.
+Note from the Peace Doctor: If you're interested in peace for yourself, please look at our home page before leaving our site.
+The Internet certainly is full with information about every conceivable topic.
+Above is an article we expect will be of interest for peace enthusiasts and those who follow peace stories.